-Comprehensive, highly configurable and scalable solutions.
-Video Cloud includes all of the features necessary to publish and distribute video online to a broad range of Internet-connected devices in a high-quality manner.
-Once further enables cloud-based video ad insertion for content distributed to almost any Internet-connected device.
-The Zencoder Service includes all of the functionality necessary to encode digital files and convert them into a wide range of formats in a high-quality manner.
-In addition, our multi-tenant architecture enables us to deliver each of our solutions across our customer base with a single version of our software for each product, making it easier to scale our solutions as our customer and end user base expands.

-- Easy to use and low total cost of ownership.
-Video Cloud, the Zencoder Service and Once were designed to be intuitive and easy to use, empowering anyone within an organization to distribute video online and encode digital files.
-We provide reliable, cost-effective, on-demand solutions to our customers, relieving them of the cost, time and resources associated with in-house solutions and enabling them to be up and running quickly after signing with us. - Open platform and extensive ecosystem.
-Video Cloud's open and extensible platform enables our customers to customize standard features and functionality and easily integrate third-party technology to meet their own specific requirements and business objectives.
-We have an extensive ecosystem of technology and solution partners, which we refer to as the Brightcove Alliance.
-More than 150 Brightcove Alliance members have built solutions that rely upon, or are already integrated with, our Video Cloud platform.
-This ecosystem includes large technology service providers such as Adobe and Google, many providers of niche technology services, creative agencies and digital development shops.
-These integrated technologies provide our customers with enhanced flexibility, functionality and ease of use. - Help customers grow their audience and generate revenue.
+- Comprehensive, modular and scalable solutions.
+Video Cloud provides a single, integrated solution to meet a range of video publishing and distribution needs.
+Video Marketing Suite is an end-to-end solution of video technologies built for the needs of modern marketers.
+Each of Zencoder, Once, Gallery and Perform are modular solutions that customers can either use on a stand-alone basis or integrate into their existing video workflows.
+In addition, our multi-tenant architecture enables us to deliver each of our solutions across our customer base with a single version of our software for each product, making it easier to scale our solutions as our customer and end user base expands. - Easy to use and low total cost of ownership.
+Our products were designed to be intuitive and easy to use.
+We provide reliable, cost-effective, ondemand solutions to our customers, relieving them of the cost, time and resources associated with in-house solutions and enabling them to be up and running quickly after signing with us. - Open platforms and extensive ecosystem.
+Our open and extensible platforms enable our customers to customize standard features and functionality and easily integrate third-party technology to meet their own specific requirements and business objectives.
+We have an extensive ecosystem of partners, which we refer to as the Brightcove Alliance.
+More than 150 Brightcove Alliance members have built solutions that rely upon, or are already integrated with, our platforms.
+This ecosystem includes leading technology companies such as Akamai, comScore, Google and Oracle and providers of niche technology services.
+These integrated technologies provide our customers with enhanced flexibility, functionality and ease of use. - Help customers achieve business objectives.
 Our customers use our products to achieve key business objectives such as driving site traffic, increasing viewer engagement on their sites, monetizing content, increasing conversion rates for transactions, increasing brand awareness and expanding their audiences.
-Video Cloud and Once provide our customers with video advertising features such as tools for ad insertion and built-in ad server and network integrations, which help our customers generate advertising revenue from their audience.
-We believe our customers view us as a strategic partner in part because our business model is not dependent on building our own audience or generating our own advertising revenue.
-Our business interests align with our customers' interests as we each benefit from the success of our customers' online strategy. - Ongoing customer-driven development.
+We believe our customers view us as a strategic partner in part because our business model is not dependent on building our own audience or generating our own ad revenue.
+Our business interests align with our customers' interests as we each benefit from the success of our customers' online strategy.

+• Ongoing customer-driven development.
 Through our account managers, customer support teams, product managers and regular outreach from senior leadership, we solicit and capture feedback from our customer base for incorporation into ongoing enhancements to our solutions.
-We regularly provide our customers with enhancements to Video Cloud, the Zencoder Service and Once.
+We regularly provide our customers with enhancements to our products.
+For example, in 2014 we introduced an entirely new video player with significantly faster load times and faster video starts.
+The new player also allows customers to deliver video using a single protocol, HTTP Live Streaming, or HLS, across both mobile and desktop, integrates easily with modern websites and provides consistent behavior across platforms, and is easily customizable using standard CSS and JavaScript application program interfaces, or APIs.
 Delivering cloud-based solutions allows us to serve additional customers with little incremental expense and to deploy innovations and best practices quickly and efficiently to our existing customers.